-Its managed account provides features such as access to its financial advisors through phone calls, tax loss harvesting, automated rebalancing, asset allocation models, and automated reinvesting.
+Its managed account provides features such as access to its financial advisors and financial planners through phone calls, tax loss harvesting, automated rebalancing, asset allocation models, and automated reinvesting.

 Wealthfront recently lowered its minimum investment amount to $500, and there is no management fee for accounts valued at less than $10,000, but the platform charges 0.25% of assets over $10,000.
-Wealthfront offers a referral program that will give you and your referee an extra $5,000 to be managed free.
-The underlying mutual fund fees only average 0.12%, and there are no trading fees.
+Wealthfront offers a mutual funds referral program that will give you and your reference an extra $5,000 to be managed free.
+The underlying mutual funds fees only average 0.1taxa2%, and there are no trading fees.

-Wealthfront offers portfolio management services and different account types (i.e., 529 College Savings Plans, individual accounts, IRAs, trust accounts).
+While putting together this Wealthfront review, we discovered they offer portfolio management services and different account types (i.e., 529 College Savings Plans, individual accounts, IRAs, trust accounts).
 The company uses a tax-optimized direct investing strategy for minimizing investing costs and tax loss harvesting.
 Under this system, individual stocks representing an index are bought rather than the actual index ETF, so that some stocks may be sold for tax-loss harvesting.
 The firm performs ‘daily tax-loss harvesting’ and periodic rebalancing.

 It is important to remember that Wealthfront is the only brokerage that offers direct indexing.
 This service is open to those with $100,000 or more invested with Wealthfront.
 For those with $100,000 or more funded in an individual or joint investment account, the brokerage offers additional features such as its new portfolio line of credit program which was launched in April 2017.
 In short, clients who qualify the threshold mentioned above can loan up to 30% of their account balance.
 Wealthfront offers these loans at an interest rate of 3.25%-4.5% and a flexible repayment program.